wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 ~~~~~~~~~~~~~~~
 .. versionadded:: 4.3.0

 While the use of asynchronous tasks is a good solution to optimize work and avoid waiting times for I/O, it is not a good solution to execute multiple tasks that require intensive use of CPU.
 The reason is the way in which Python works.
 Python allows a single thread to take control over the Python interpreter through the Global Interpreter Lock (GIL).
 Therefore, asynchronous tasks run concurrently and not in parallel.
 Following the analogy of the previous section, it is as if there is effectively only one chef who has to do all the tasks.
-He can only do one at a time so if one task requires all his attention, the other ones are delayed.
+The chef can only do one at a time so if one task requires all his/her attention, the other ones are delayed.

 The master node in the cluster is under a heavy workload, especially in large environments.
 Although the tasks are asynchronous, they have sections that require high CPU usage, such as calculating the hash of the files to be synchronized with the Local integrity thread.
 To avoid other tasks to wait for the Python interpreter to complete the CPU-bound parts, multiprocessing is used.
 Using the same analogy again, multiprocessing would be equivalent to having more chefs working in the same kitchen.